 At least according to Marcus Quintilianus, a Roman rhetorician of the 1st century AD, what one wrote was written for the purpose of committing to memory.
 It would be wrong, therefore, to imply the Apostles wrote nothing down until late in their ministry.
 The fact is, writing down Jesus’ words and his history very early for the purpose of memorization by new believers would be imperative.
 Moreover, copies of their narratives could be taken by pilgrims back to their respective synagogues throughout the Roman Empire, thus spreading the good news around the world without the Apostles ever leaving Jerusalem.
 Such is not only logically sound, but it is probable in light of the above quotation.

 Therefore, I submit for consideration that the Gospel of Luke was written very early, probably in the 30s AD (the when), because, according to above quotation of Quintilian, there is absolutely no logical reason for the Apostles or Luke to refrain from writing down what they hoped to deliver to the whole world from the one they worshiped as God.
 I hope to strengthen this argument when I come to the why Luke’s Gospel was written to Theophilus.
-I’ll present my argument when I come to identifying Luke’s immediate recipient in history; thereby addressing why, when and whom at the same time, because the logic of and replies to all three questions are to some degree interdependent.
+I’ll present my argument when I come to identifying Luke’s immediate recipient in history; thereby addressing why, when and whom at the same time, because the logic of and the replies to all three questions are to some degree interdependent.

 Marcus Fabius Quintilianus (cir.
 35 – cir.
 100 AD) was a Roman rhetorician from Hispania, Institutio Oratoria (English: Institutes of Oratory) is a twelve-volume textbook on the theory and practice of rhetoric by Roman rhetorician Quintilian.
 It was published around year 95 AD.